Singularities of moduli of curves with a universal root: The -locus

 where $g_v$ is the genus of the component correspondent to vertex $v$, and $N_v$ is the degree of this vertex, \cor{i.e.}~the number of edges touching it.

 By Proposition \ref{prop_k} we can focus in cases $k=0$ and $1$.
-If $k=1$ the condition of (\ref{multideg}) is empty, because $2$ and $3$ are coprime and it always exists a sequence of $g_v$ satisfying the equality.
+If $k=1$ the condition of (\ref{multideg}) is empty, because $2$ and $3$ are coprime and there always exists a sequence of $g_v$ satisfying the equality.
 Then we have

 In case $k=0$, by (\ref{multideg}) we have $\sum_{e_+=v}M_1(e)\equiv 0\mod 3$ for both vertices, but this condition is not satisfied by $\left(\Gamma_{(2,2)},M_1\right)$, then